 For the original by Jamil Chade in Portuguese in Estado de São Paulo click here.

-Pope Francis attacked the strategy of “pacification” used in the favelas of Rio de Janeiro, warning that while social inequality is not resolved, “there is no lasting peace.”
+Pope Francis attacked the strategy of “pacification” used in the favelas of Rio de Janeiro, warning that until social inequality is resolved, “there is no lasting peace.”
 On Thursday July 25, in the Varginha favela in Rio, he gave one of the most important speeches related to social issues during his pontificate, and urged youth to continue pushing for improvements as a sign of his support for the protesters who have taken to the streets of Brazil since June.

 The Pope further added: the greatness of a nation can only be measured by how it treats its poor, an indirect reference to the government’s insistence on endorsing Brazil as one of the largest economies in the world, and at the same time, not providing solutions to its favelas.